dmbarbour/wikilon/docs/CommandLine.md

 # Command Language for Awelon (claw)

 Awelon project and Wikilon would benefit from effective command line interfaces, e.g. as a REPL and shell.
 In context of Wikilon, providing console-like services through HTML forms or JavaScript should not be difficult.
-The underlying [Awelon Object (AO)](AboutAO.md) code is unsuitable for this application in its raw form.
+The underlying [Awelon Object (AO)](AboutAO.md) bytecode is unsuitable for this application in its raw form.

-But we can certainly create a language better suited, which we can rapidly compile into bytecode, with easy access to dependencies on words in a dictionary.
-Useful features might include:

-* write words easily: just use the word, `swap inc mul`
+Desirable features for a command line interface:

-* inline text and number literals: `42 "foo"`
+* numbers and inline texts `42 2/3 3.141 "foo"`
-* easy and unambiguous access to bytecode, e.g. `\vrwlc`
+* trivial access to words, e.g. `swap inc mul`
+* escaped access to underlying language `\vrwlc \{&anno}`
+* namespace model for multiple environments `#foo: 1 2 3`
-* first class blocks, higher order ops: `1 [2 *] 53 repeat`
+* blocks for higher order operations `1 [2 mul] 53 repeat`
-* stable target environment for the code

-One option is a straightforward expansion into bytecode, e.g. similar to the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
-The original AO was weak for staged programming, visual DSLs, or structured programming, and wasn't strongly an '[object code](http://en.wikipedia.org/wiki/Object_code)', but it was well suited for command line interfaces.
-The result was a very Forth-like language.
-Though, in retrospect, I favor `\` as an escape for bytecode rather than `%`.
-We might also use `\{token}` for escaped tokens, and `\"text...~` for escaped multi-line texts, since both of those are rare and it simplifies the recognizer.

-I propose to call the language **claw**.
-Command Language (or Line) for AWelon.
+* encoding of tuples, lists, and sequences `{1,2,3}`

+Command Language for Awelon (claw) is a thin layer above AO bytecode.
+Claw semantics is a trivial expansion ultimately into bytecode.
+This expansion is reversible, such that we may later view and edit AO bytecode as claw code.
+Claw serves as an editable view or syntax for definitions in an AO dictionary.

+Claw is simple, flexible, and extensible.
+Though intended primarily for command line interfaces, claw may be leveraged for conventional document interfaces and block-structured programming by recognizing sequences like `[cond] [body] while_do_`.
+Given a structure editor, claw might further be extended with interactive forms - sliders, color pickers, checkboxes, etc. - e.g. by recognizing sequences like `30 slider` or `255 0 0 rgbcolor`.

 ## Claw Code

 General points to help guide the design:

 * need effective support for rational and decimal numbers
-* enable flexible extension of programming environments
 * transparent, simple, predictable, direct AO translation
 * easy to preserve claw sesssions into an AO dictionary
 * round tripping, ability to recover claw code from AO
 * implicitly bound to AO dictionary for definitions and data
 * concatenative, streamable, composable, purely functional
+* support DSLs and alternative programming environments

-### Rationals, Decimals, and Extensible Literals
+### Rationals, Decimals, Integers, and Literals

 I want support for ratios and decimals (e.g. `2/3` and `3.141`) so I can at least use claw as a simple calculator.
 Scientific E notation would also be useful in some cases, e.g. working with physical equations.
 As of 2015 June, Awelon Bytecode no longer directly supports rational numbers, so I shall need to model numbers more explicitly.
 A simple, promising option is to treat each as a sugar: